-Returns for the tax year should be filed within three months after the end of that tax year i.e. for the tax year ended 5 April 2018, returns are due by 5 July 2018.
+Returns for the tax year should be filed within three months after the end of that tax year – so for the current tax year this would be 5 April 2021, returns are due by 5 July 2021.
 Failure to meet the deadline will result in an automatic £100 fine for each overdue return.
 If the return remains unfiled after three months, a further £300 fine for each unfiled return will apply.
 If the return still remains unfiled after six months, an additional £300 fine for each unfilled return applies.
 After nine months, the company will be charged daily £10 penalties from nine months after the due date.A return must be submitted every year from, and including, the year in which the first qualifying option is granted until, and including, the year in which the scheme is closed.

 - How does registration work?

 HMRC’s system requires companies to activate the ‘Employment Related Securities’ in their online account.
 We recommend that you register a maximum of three schemes: ‘EMI’ for EMI share options, ‘CSOP’ for CSOP share options and ‘Other’ for everything else.
 Note that CSOP refers to a Schedule 4 ITEPA Company Share Ownership Plan only.
 Only use this registration if you have such a scheme.

 - What if a scheme is no longer required?